web3os-org/kernel/README.md

 - There's a lot to do... please help. 😅
 - Decoupling of built-in apps into their own packages
-- Unified WASM handling
+- Unified WASM handling (or just give up and focus on Emscripten)
 - Finish development of backend Node.js web3os-server API
-- Rewrite expensive core modules in Rust
+- Rewrite expensive core modules using Emscripten
 - Improve security/isolation
 - Some apps are just placeholders
 - Modify command interfaces to conform to IEEE Std 1003.1-2017